Adminbyaccident/ELK/README.md

 - Kibana (web front-end)

 ## The elk-stack-v6_freebsd-12.sh script
-This script install an ELK stack version 6 on a single FreeBSD 12 server
+This script install an ELK stack version 6 on a single FreeBSD 12 server.

 It lacks TLS connections, so everything goes in plain text.
 Use it only on safe and/or internal networks.